devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 The naïve string matching algorithm is simple but can be inefficient for larger texts or patterns due to its time complexity of $$ O(nm) $$.
 In this example, it successfully identified multiple occurrences of the pattern "ACD" within the text "CACDACAACDAC".

-## 3) Explain spurious hits in Rabin-Karp string matching algorithm with example.
-Working modulo q=13, how many spurious hits does the Rabin-Karp matcher encounter in the text T = 2359023141526739921 when looking for the pattern P = 31415?
+## <mark> 3) Explain spurious hits in Rabin-Karp string matching algorithm with example.
+Working modulo q=13, how many spurious hits does the Rabin-Karp matcher encounter in the text T = 2359023141526739921 when looking for the pattern P = 31415? </mark>

 #### Rabin-Karp String Matching Algorithm